kreier/T300/README.md

 | A4  |         |                    |                      |
 | A5  |         |                    |                      |

+### Issues

+After some time of use almost all of the boards no longer support PWM for pin 11 on the motor shield.
+Any value below 255 is interpreted as a low and the motor is shut off.
+Not very usefull for a motor project.
+Same is true for pin 1.
+Even though a voltage divider with 1kΩ/2kΩ is reducing the output voltage of the Arduino to 3.3 V several boards don't submit any signal.
+The bluetooth module can therefore only receive information, but not send them back.

 ## History

 - 2019-12-17 [T300](https://kreier.github.io/T300) this robot with 4 wheels, robot arm, ultrasonic distance sensor is the enhanced asa robot.
 Winner of the first AISVN robot competition [ROBOT 2019](https://sites.google.com/ais.edu.vn/robot2019).